AlexanderNitsch/anki-server-letsencrypt-docker/README.md

 3. Create the folder holding your anki user data and enter it in the docker-compose.yml file
 Example: `- /media/usbssd/anki-data:/app/data`
 4. Run `docker-compose up -d --build` from within the directory containing the docker-compose.yml
-5. Add/Configure users by sending the appropriate commands to the administration interface inside container `anki-server` with
-`docker exec anki-server /app/anki-sync-server/ankisyncctl.py YOURCOMMANDHERE`
+5. Add/Configure users by sending the appropriate commands to the administration interface inside container `anki-server` with `docker exec anki-server /app/anki-sync-server/ankisyncctl.py YOURCOMMANDHERE`

-    Commands:
+Possible Commands:

     adduser <username> - add a new user deluser <username> - delete a user
     lsuser             - list users
     passwd <username>  - change password of a user